KamilKozera/business-intelligence-portfolio/README.md

 2. <a href="#project-2-exploratory-data-analysis-with-r">Project 2: Exploratory Data Analysis with R</a>
 >In this analysis, I delve into consumer usage patterns of Bellabeat's smart devices, aiming to shape the company's marketing strategy.
 The project includes insights derived from user data, market research, and recommendations for targeted marketing initiatives.
 Due to the limitations of GitHub's README file, I did my best to include the entirety of the project here, although some charts do not look as they are supposed to.
 Regarding this project, for a better viewing experience, Kaggle is the best shot we have.
 [Click this link to move to Kaggle](https://www.kaggle.com/code/kamilkozera/google-capstone-project-with-r-bellabeat).

+3. <a href="#project-3-cs50-sql-relational-database-quering">Project 3: CS50 SQL Relational Database Quering</a>
+>This GitHub project is centered around developing SQL querying skills, particularly in the context of relational databases.
+The focus is on exploring and manipulating datasets related to educational systems in Massachusetts, baseball and package delivery data.
+The SQL queries showcase a spectrum of abilities, ranging from basic data retrieval to complex analyses involving multiple tables.
+Through this project, I've acquired proficiency in formulating queries for tasks such as filtering, joining tables, utilizing subqueries, handling NULL values, and performing aggregate functions.
+The skills demonstrated here lay a foundation for effective data analysis and interpretation in relational database environments.

 # [Project 1: Global COVID-19 Data Exploration and Tableau Visualisation](https://github.com/KamilKozera/business-intelligence-portfolio/tree/main/Project%201%20-%20SQL%20and%20Tableau)